v-pbartley/openhack-mc4h/Challenge-05/Readme.md

 **Note: To actively follow the steps in this challenge requires a Dataverse Tenant, A Dataverse Environment, and a Dynamics Subscription.** Given that most participants do not have this access, this is an instructor-lead training module.

-In this challenge you will learn how to download and install the Microsoft Cloud for Health FHIR-SyncAgent.
+In this challenge you will learn how to download and install the Microsoft Cloud for Healthcare FHIR-SyncAgent.

 ## Background
 FHIR data in MC4H is managed in the **Azure API for FHIR** data store, while MC4H model-driven apps are based on the **Dynamics** health industry data model in **Dataverse**.
 Leveraging Dataverse enables organizations to quickly stand up Power Apps for their unique needs.
 The FHIR-SyncAgent is a function app designed to keep data synchronized between the two data stores (Azure API for FHIR and Dataverse).